gaurav19063/Classification-of-high-and-low-risk-cancer-patients/README.md

 # Classification-of-high-and-low-risk-cancer-patients
 This repository contains jupyter notebook for Classification-of-high-and-low-risk-cancer-patients.
-This was a kaggle chalange.
+This was a <a href="https://www.kaggle.com/c/hrpred/overview"> kaggle chalange</a>.